 We all have to have a passion, whether that is your family, your work, your community, your sport… and we need to have patience, something that is clearly becoming harder to find in modern society.
-We definitely need persistence… nothing was ever achieved by anyone who quit… if your passionate, patient and prepared to persist there is a lot that can be achieved.
+We definitely need persistence… nothing was ever achieved by anyone who quit… if you’re passionate, patient and ready to persist there is a lot that can be achieved.
 Finally we all need to have resilience.
-All of the previous things contribute to that resilience, they give you the lessons, the networks and the experiences you need to be able to bounce back from adversity in all its guises.
+All of the previous things contribute to that resilience, they give you the lessons, the networks and the experiences you need to bounce back from adversity in all its guises.

 ………… but you are probably wondering….

 Who the hell is this MICK MORRIS character?

 I have been a professional fire-fighter for over 25 years, rising to the rank of Chief Superintendent with current responsibility for Community Safety and Research.

 Fire-fighting is an occupation that specialises in finding people and circumstances in a state of chaos and taking action to bring things back under control, and then assisting people to take the first steps to returning to normal.

 All emergency services people see and do some unpleasant things during a career, and I have spent a significant part of my career as a member of a Critical Incident Support Team, helping other fire-fighters to understand that the reactions they have to those events are normal reactions to abnormal circumstances, and helping them to build effective coping mechanisms to bolster their resilience and to understand when it is necessary to seek professional assistance to prevent things getting out of control.